 |Measured or observed||No special name: extraneous||Confounding (not lurking)|

 |Not measured or observed||Becomes part of 'chance'||Lurking|

-To avoid lurking variables, researchers generally collect lots of information about the individuals in the study (such as age and sex if the study involves people) and circumstances of the individuals in the study (such as the temperature at the tiem of data collection) that may be relevant, in case they are confounding variables.
+To avoid lurking variables, researchers generally collect lots of information about the individuals in the study (such as age and sex if the study involves people) and circumstances of the individuals in the study (such as the temperature at the time of data collection) that may be relevant, in case they are confounding variables.

 Many aspects of the study design can influence the observed relationship between the response and explanatory variable (i.e., can bias the results).
+Good design principles can minimise other impacts, so the focus remains on the influence of the explanatory variable on the response variable (Fig. 6.1).

-Chance can impact the values of the response variable in different ways: each individual can produce different values of the response variable each time the individual repeats the study (within-individuals variation); each individual in the study can produce different values of the response variable compared to other individuals (between-individuals variation):
+- Each individual in the study can produce different values of the response variable compared to other individuals (between-individuals variation):

-- To estimate the amount of variation within individuals: Many observations are needed from each unit of analysis (individual).
+- To estimate the amount of variation within individuals: many observations are needed from each unit of analysis (individual).

-- To estimate amount of variation between individuals: Many units of analysis (individuals) are needed.
+- To estimate amount of variation between individuals: many units of analysis (individuals) are needed.